keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 See [example [EX064]](https://github.com/keboola/generic-extractor/tree/master/doc/examples/064-mapping-basic).

 ### Mapping Child Jobs
-Let's say that you have an API endpoint `/users` which returns a response similar to:
+Let's say that you have an API endpoint `/recipes` which returns a response similar to:

 {% highlight json %}
 [
     {
         "id": 123,
-        "name": "John Doe"
+        "name": "Apple Pie"
     },
     {
         "id": 234,
-        "name": "Jane Doe"
+        "name": "Banana Bread"
     }
 ]
 {% endhighlight %}

-More details about the user can be retrieved through another endpoint --- `/user/{id}`, where `{id}` is the user ID:
+More details about the fruit can be retrieved through another endpoint --- `/fruit/{id}`, where `{id}` is the fruit ID:

 {% highlight json %}
 {
     "id": 123,
-    "name": "John Doe",
+    "name": "Apple Pie",
-    "address": {
+    "instructions": {
-        "city": "London",
-        "country": "UK",
-        "street": "Whitehaven Mansions"
+        "preparation": "Cut the apples and so on ...", "cooking": "bake the pie in the oven", "serving": "cut it up"
     },
-    "interests": [
-        "girls", "cars", "flowers"
-    ]
-}
+    "ingredients": ["apples", "cinnamon", "pie crust"] }
 {% endhighlight %}